jlrickert/zet/docs/598/README.md

-# Place: Spyhouse Coffee Roasters
+# Place: Spyhouse Coffee Roasters (NE Minneapolis)

 Place that I often go to for co-working for a couple of hours.